 Who can access my credit report?

-Consumers must give permission for their credit report to be accessed.
+Consumers must give permission for someone to obtain their credit reports.

-The following list of organizations may have legitimate reason to access your credit report:
+Various organizations may have legitimate reason to access your credit report.

 - Insurance companies (at underwriting, not claims)